fiddleHeads/spatial-reference/content/proj-family.md

 ![mercator](https://raw.githubusercontent.com/fiddleHeads/map-projections/master/images/mercator.jpg)

-The mercator projection is used in most web map applications.

-If you are using ArcGIS Online, for example, you may encounter difficulties trying to upload any data that is not projected in Web Mercator.

 ### Terminology

 Remember latitutde and longitude?
 In the context of projections, it may be useful to think of these as lines that have another name to describe them.